kostantinoss/kostantinoss.github.io/index.md

 layout: default
 ---

 Hello.
+I'm Konstantinos.
-I'm Konstantinos, I am a software engineer based in Athens, Greece.
-These are some projects I developed to teach myself embedded systems, because when in uni, I took all the wrong courses.
+I am a software engineer based in Athens, Greece.
+These are some projects I developed to teach myself embedded systems and other stuff, because when in uni, apparently, I took all the wrong courses.
 Cheers.